infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Nutrition.md

 - Donor behavior influencing diet - celebrations, special events, in-kind donation of food have a disproportionate influence on diet choices
 - Children looking malnourished could have a benefit to maintaining "orphanage" image in some cases
 - Mindset of meeting basic survival vs excellent nutritional inputs
-- Quality and type of food provided varying based on donation sources,regularity and market prices vs solely dependent on nutritional needs.
+- Quality and type of food provided varying based on donation sources, regularity and market prices vs solely dependent on nutritional needs.

 # The Gold Standard in Nutrition

+## Outputs

+ - Zero stunting and under-weight children at the CCI (Measured)
+ - Children are able to self regulate quantity of food consumed (Observed)
+ - Children enjoy a wide variety of food (self reported, staff reported)
+ - Children are have sufficient energy levels through the day (self reported, staff reported, school reported)
+ - Children have no recuring medical issues curable through special diets (staff reported, doctor reported)
+ -